jetjs/examples/hello/README.md

 A simple "hello" application.

 # Instructions
-To start an application please follow simple steps below:
+To start an application, please follow the steps below:

 1. Clone a repository:
 ```